Thank you! Your submission has been received!

 Atmosphere

-Quiet, adult, boutique-hotel feel
+Quiet, adult, and destination-led

 Ideal trip mindset